 - Roast zucchini on the top rack in the oven for 20 to 30 minutes, and shaking the pan to turn them over or you can flip them over with a spatula to roast the other side evenly.
-Then roast for additional 10 minutes until they are golden.
+Then roast for an additional 10 minutes until they are golden.

 - Remove and transfer to a serving platter.
 Then spoon a single layer of tomato sauce ( preferably marinara sauce), then with a generous layer of grated Parmesan cheese on top and fresh basil.

-- Set the platter aside to sit for few minutes before serving.
+- Set the platter aside to sit for a few minutes before serving.
 Serve warm or at room temperature.